m4rc-dev/e-Traffic-System/DATABASE_DOCUMENTATION.md

 - Must be linked to an active enforcer
 - Fine amounts must be positive numbers
 - Due dates are calculated based on issue date
+- Evidence photos are stored as JSON array

 ---